Diversity, Equity, and Inclusion Strategic Action Plan

 - Expand the portfolio of guest speakers and part-time lecturers to include more diverse and inclusive experts, experiences, and voices in the classroom.

-- Incorporate increased diversity and multicultural education into the undergraduate Moody College curricula through course modules and/or flagged courses.
+- Incorporate increased diversity and multicultural education into the undergraduate Moody College curricula through new and existing course modules and/or flagged courses.

 - Develop and implement a formal system of mentoring for tenure-track faculty at the assistant and associate professor ranks, ensuring that URM faculty participate in this program and that their specific needs are assessed and addressed.

 - Encourage and support innovative and collaborative teaching, scholarship, and service among all faculty.

 - Strongly encourage faculty to include completed DEI training and DEI-related activities on annual FAR service reviews.

 - Develop new speaker series on diverse perspectives and voices in all disciplines, focusing on underrepresented pioneers, leaders, entrepreneurs and business owners, including first-generation students and those from lower socioeconomic backgrounds.*

 - Develop and offer “special topics” courses to focus offerings on diversity, equity, and inclusion beyond current classes already being offered in this domain in each area and discipline.*